jooshondeh/site-public/README.md

-# Under Construction Placeholder Site
+# NexGen Binary LLC - Under Construction Page

-This repository is a minimal, production-ready **Under Construction** page for GitHub Pages.
+This repository hosts a secure **Under Construction** placeholder for NexGen Binary LLC.

 ## How to use